Skip to main content

 • the tool response field provider reports the underlying backend provider

-• the built-in audio-generation backend today is OpenRouter
+• the built-in audio-generation backends today are OpenAI and OpenRouter

 Fallback behavior